aiming-lab/AutoHarness/README.md

 autoharness mode enhanced
 ```

-> **Enhanced mode is the default.** Users get the strongest governance out of the box.
+> **Enhanced ⚠️ is the default mode.** Users get the strongest governance out of the box.
 Switch to Core for minimal overhead.

 > **[Full mode comparison →](docs/features.md#pipeline-modes)**